jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 #### Lab 10 Outcomes

 At the conclusion of this lab, you will be able to manage, edit, and list system processes in systemd--helping you to master the concepts of systemd.
 After each item take a screenshot and place it below the question to demonstrate the answer (unless specified otherwise).
-Edit your screenshots to show jsut the relevant information.
+Edit your screenshots to show just the relevant information.

 1) Take a screenshot of the Advanced GRUB boot settings in an Ubuntu virtual Machine (you can access this menu by starting a virtual machine from a cold start, click your mouse into the virtualbox window immediately after the VM starts and hold the **shift** key down until you see the GRUB menu).
 Select the Advanced option and take the screenshot of the kernels and the recovery options.